8 Natural Remedies that May Help Treat Canker Sores

 - Fruits (apples, raspberries, and oranges).

 - Vegetables (potatoes, onions, spinach, and garlic).

 Home remedies that may help relieve canker sores

 You can find relief and help heal your mouth sores with the following natural recipes:

 1. Medicinal plants

-You can find them at an herbalist’s shop, and they have many benefits.
-Buy plants that have antiseptic, anti inflammatory, antibacterial, or digestive properties.
+You can find them at an herbalist’s shop.
+Buy plants that have antiseptic, anti-inflammatory, antibacterial, or digestive properties.
 Here are a few examples:

-Preparation is the same for all of the herbs above.
+The preparation is the same for all the herbs we mentioned above.

-- 1 Tablespoon of leaves of the chosen herb (10 g)
+- 1 tablespoon of the chosen herb (10 g)

 - 1 cup of water (250 ml)